+Another important part of the aftercare services is the EYE Alumni Network.
 Building awareness, communicating the benefits of the programme and creating customer loyalty takes time.
-Establishing an Alumni Network for the programme will considerably increase the visibility of this new mobility scheme and position it as a high quality professional European exchange programme, as well as provide ongoing value to the participating entrepreneurs.
-The form of the Alumni Network is currently analysed but IOs are encouraged to form informal Alumni Networks between their past participants.
+The EYE Alumni Network will considerably increase the visibility of the Programme and position it as a high quality professional European exchange programme, as well as provide ongoing value to the participating entrepreneurs.
+The Support Office has launched an Alumni Network that is accessible from the EYE website and is open to all former participants of the Programme29.
+IOs are requested to promote the Alumni Network and to invite their former participants to join this Network and utilize the services offered.
+IOs should also provide the Support Office with information on activities and events relevant to the Alumni Network that can be published in the dedicated page of the EYE website.

-a) Erasmus for Young Entrepreneurs certificates
+c) Erasmus for Young Entrepreneurs certificates